Monsters vs. Aliens: Plot

-In Modesto, California, Susan Murphy is going to be married to weatherman Derek Dietl.
-Just before the ceremony, a meteorite from a destroyed planet strikes her and its radiation is absorbed into her body.
-Though she appears unharmed at first, during the ceremony, the energy causes Susan's hair to turn white, and turn her into a 50 foot-tall giantess, accidentally destroying the church in the process.
-Soon, a U.S. military detachment tranquilizes and captures her.
-Susan awakens in a top-secret government facility that houses monsters, where she meets General W.R.
-Monger, the Army officer in charge of the facility and her fellow monster inmates: Dr. Cockroach Ph.D., a scientist who became half-human, half-cockroach after an experiment gone wrong; B.O.B.
-(Benzoate Ostylezene Bicarbonate), a brainless and living indestructible mass of blue goo that is a result of a food flavoring mutation; Insectosaurus, a massive bug mutated by nuclear radiation standing 350 feet in height that attacked Tokyo; and the Missing Link, a prehistoric 20,000-year-old macho fish-ape hybrid who was thawed from deep ice by scientists.
-Susan is renamed “Ginormica" by the government and is forbidden any contact with her friends and family.
+In Modesto, California, Susan Murphy prepares for her wedding to weatherman Derek Dietl, who switches their honeymoon in Paris, France to Fresno for a career opportunity.
+Just before the ceremony, a meteorite from a destroyed planet lands on her.
+She initially appears unharmed but, during the ceremony, energy she absorbed from the meteorite causes her to grow 49 feet 11 inches tall, accidentally destroying the church.
+A U.S. military detachment quickly arrives to tranquilize and capture her.
+Susan awakens in a top-secret government facility for monsters, where she meets General W.R.
+Monger, the 89-year-old Army officer in charge of the facility, and her fellow inmates: Dr. Herbert Cockroach Ph.D., a scientist turned human-cockroach hybrid; B.O.B.
+(Benzoate Ostylezene Bicarbonate), a live, brainless, indestructible gelatinous mass of blue goo; the Missing Link, a prehistoric 20,000-year-old fish-ape hybrid; and Insectosaurus, a 350-foot-tall bug mutated by nuclear radiation.
+Susan is renamed "Ginormica" by the government and is forbidden any contact with her friends and family.

-Meanwhile, on a mysterious spaceship, a squid-like extraterrestrial overlord named Gallaxhar is alerted to the presence of a powerful substance known as "quantonium", and sends a gigantic robotic probe to retrieve it.
-The probe lands on Earth, where the President of the United States attempts to make first contact by playing it "Axel F", but the probe goes on a destructive attack, heading straight for San Francisco, despite unsuccessful attempts by the U.S. Armed Forces to destroy it.
-Monger convinces the President to grant the monsters their freedom if they can stop the probe.
-In San Francisco, the robot detects the quantonium within Susan's body and targets her.
-At the Golden Gate Bridge, the monsters manage to destroy the giant robot by using parts of the bridge itself.
+Meanwhile, faraway on his mysterious spaceship, a squid-like extraterrestrial overlord named Gallaxhar is alerted to the presence of "Quantonium", a powerful substance, on Earth; he sends a gigantic robotic retrieval alien probe.
+When it lands, the unintelligent President of the United States, President Hathaway, who is also Monger's boss, attempts first contact by playing "Axel F" on a keyboard, but the machine simply goes on a destructive attack straight towards San Francisco, unaffected by the military's attempts to destroy it.
+Monger convinces Hathaway to grant the monsters their freedom if they can stop the robot.
+In San Francisco, the probe detects the Quantonium within Ginormica's body and targets her.
+The monsters finally manage to destroy it at the Golden Gate Bridge by using parts of the bridge itself, so the government sets them free.